Anders Aplin: Hougang United

 Aplin was unveiled as a Hougang United player ahead of the 2020 season.
 He made his first start for the club against Tampines Rovers in the 2020 Singapore Community Shield.
 On 5 October 2023, Aplin assisted Đorđe Maksimović in the 89' minute of the game to settled a 2–1 win in the 2023–24 AFC Cup group stage fixture against Vietnamese club, Haiphong.

 After the departure of long term club captain Nazrul Nazari, Anders was chosen as the club captain ahead of the 2025–26 season.

 International career

 Aplin was first called up by coach V. Sundramoorthy in 2017 although he did not travel with the team for the friendly against Qatar and the Asian Cup qualifier against Turkmenistan on 10 October.
 He made his debut on 23 March 2018 in a 3-2 win against Maldives, replacing Irfan Fandi in the 73rd minute.

 Personal life

 Aplin is the cousin of former Singapore international footballer Tan Kim Leng.
 Aplin is also a graduate of Nanyang Technological University (NTU), with a degree in business.
 He was also a commando in the Singapore Armed Forces (SAF) during his National Service.

 From December 2019 to March 2021, Aplin was married to Rachel Wong, having first met while studying at NTU.
-The marriage was later annulled by Aplin on accounts of Wong's infidelity.
+The marriage was later annulled by Aplin on account of Wong's infidelity.